Univariate Portfolio Sorts

 mutate(long_short = high - low) |>

-left_join(factors_ff3_monthly, join_by(month))
+left_join(factors_ff3_monthly, join_by(date))

 Again, the resulting long-short strategy does not exhibit statistically significant returns.